RebelToolbox/RebelDocumentation/tutorials/editor/command_line_tutorial.rst

 .. note::

-    On Windows and Linux, you can run a Godot binary in a terminal by specifying its relative or absolute path.
+    On Windows and Linux, you can run a Rebel Engine binary in a terminal by specifying its relative or absolute path.

-    On macOS, the process is different due to Godot being contained within an ``.app`` bundle (which is a *folder*, not a file).
-To run a Godot binary from a terminal on macOS, you have to ``cd`` to the folder where the Godot application bundle is located, then run ``Godot.app/Contents/MacOS/Godot`` followed by any command line arguments.
-If you've renamed the application bundle from ``Godot`` to another name, make sure to edit this command line accordingly.
+    On macOS, the process is different due to Rebel Engine being contained within an ``.app`` bundle (which is a *folder*, not a file).
+To run a Rebel Engine binary from a terminal on macOS, you have to ``cd`` to the folder where the Rebel Engine application bundle is located, then run ``Rebel.app/Contents/MacOS/Rebel`` followed by any command line arguments.
+If you've renamed the application bundle from ``Rebel`` to another name, make sure to edit this command line accordingly.

 Command line reference